 Proposed resolution: Revised

-During a CBAP, an EDMG STA may obtain a TXOP with an unsolicited RSS or use an existent TXOP for an unsolicited RSS (see 10.43.6.2).
+During a CBAP, an EDMG STA may obtain a TXOP with an unsolicited RSS by transmitting a Grant frame at the beginning of the TXOP or use an existent TXOP for an unsolicited RSS (see 10.43.6.2).
 If a TXOP is obtained through the transmission of a Grant frame and the TXOP holder intends to start the TXOP with an unsolicited RSS, the TXOP holder shall set the Unsolicited RSS subfield in the Grant frame to 1 to indicate the SLS begins with an unsolicited RSS and is performed without an ISS.